8th-9th Grade

 Key Skills Developed

-• • Circuit building and debugging
+• • Python syntax, structure, and debugging

 2 Week 2 • Monday-Friday